Home Services Case Studies Blog About Contact Glossary

 Mar 10, 2026 Feyisayo Daisi Pipeline & Forecasting

-The Hidden Cost of Sales Pipeline Leakage — and How to Calculate Yours
+The Hidden Cost of Sales Pipeline Leakage in B2B.
+And How to Stop It

 Revenue Systems Architect | Founder, Plumemark Digitals

-Most sales leaders know they have some pipeline leakage.
-What they don't know is how much.
-The number is almost always larger than they think — and the cost compounds in ways that don't show up in any single report.
+Most sales leaders know they have some sales pipeline leakage.
+What they do not know is how much.
+The number is almost always larger than they think, and the cost of B2B pipeline leakage compounds in ways that do not show up in any single report.

 Pipeline leakage isn't just about deals that didn't close.
 It's about the marketing spend that generated those leads, the sales time invested in those conversations, and the revenue that should have converted but didn't because something in the system let it slip.